Sherif-1606/AOA-Java-M13/EX NO 3E- Permutations - Backtracking.md

 ```
 /*
 Program to implement Reverse a String
-Developed by: ABDUL RERHMAN SHERIFF A
+Developed by: ABDUL REHMAN SHERIFF A
 Register Number:  212222220002
 */
 import java.util.*;